prince2520/ghostmail/README.md

 ### Creating A Pull Request

-Wanna contribute to ChitChat ?
+Wanna contribute to Ghostmail ?

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/FeatureName`)